metatron-app/metatron-discovery/README.md

 - GUI based data preparation.
 - Monitoring tools for logs, jobs, and lineages of datasets.
 - Administrations for users and workspaces for high ganularity security model.
-- [Customized Druid](https://metatron.app/index.php/2018/06/15/skt-druid-features/) allows for Metatron not only staying blazing-fast while slicing and dicing large, but also overcoming Druid weaknesses.
+- [Customized Druid](https://metatron.app/index.php/2018/06/15/skt-druid-features/) allows for metatron not only staying blazing-fast while slicing and dicing large, but also overcoming Druid weaknesses.

 Screenshots
 ------------------